DataDreamer0101/titanic-eda/README.md

 4. **Launch Jupyter Notebook or VS Code to run Titanic_EDA.ipynb.**

-This ensures you have all the same Python packages and versions used in the project
+This ensures you have all the same Python packages and versions used in the project.
-2. **